JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-shelling-out-sucks.md

 When shelling out, the main program forks and execs a shell process just so that shell can in turn fork and exec a series of commands with their inputs and outputs appropriately connected.
 Not only is starting a shell an unnecessary step, but since the main program is not the parent of the pipeline commands, it cannot be notified when they terminate — it can only wait for the pipeline to finish and hope the shell indicates what happened.
 2. *[Silent failures by default.](#Silent+Failures+by+Default)*
-Errors in shelled out commands don't automatically become exceptions.
+Errors in shelled out commands don't automatically become exceptions in Perl, Python or Ruby.
 This typically leads to code that fails silently when shelled out commands don't work.
-Worse still, because of the indirection problem, there are many cases where the failure of a process in a spawned pipeline *cannot* be detected by the parent process, even when errors are fastidiously checked for.
+Worse still, because of the indirection problem, there are many cases where the failure of a process in a spawned pipeline *cannot* be detected by the parent process, even if errors are fastidiously checked for.

 In the rest of this post, we'll go over examples demonstrating each of these problems.
 At [the end](#Summary+and+Remedy), I'll present how I think programming languages should deal with these issues better.
-In a [followup post], I'll talk about how this improved approach is implemented in Julia and all the shell-free pipeline goodness that ensues.
+In a followup post, I'll talk about how this improved approach is implemented in Julia and all the shell-free pipeline goodness that ensues.
 Examples below are given in [Ruby] which shells out to [Bash], but I could just as easily pick on [Python], [Perl], other [UNIX shells](http://en.wikipedia.org/wiki/Unix_shell), or just about any language you can think of.

 [Bash]:     http://www.gnu.org/software/bash/